FDio/govpp/extras/libmemif/README.md

 **libmemif** was designed for a maximum possible performance.
 Packets are sent and received in bulks, rather than one-by-one, using `Memif.TxBurst(queueID, packets)` and `Memif.RxBurst(queueID, count)`, respectively.
-Memif connection can consists of multiple queues in both directions.
+Memif connection can consist of multiple queues in both directions.
 A queue is one-directional wait-free ring buffer.
 It is the unit of parallelism for data transmission.
 The maximum possible lock-free granularity is therefore one go routine for one queue.